oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 This is your genome summary!
 It shows each organism you selected as rows, and the number of proteins in each organism that match the search terms in each list.
 So in the screen-shot above, I see that these Propionibacterium bins have about 7 Cas proteins each, making it highly likely that they all have functional CRISPR arrays.

-To save this summary you made, simply give it a name by clicking on Choose name (by “Untitled”).
+To save this summary you made, simply give it a name by clicking on "Choose name" (by “Untitled”).
 Now you can leave the page, and get back to this summary by clicking Genome Summary at the top of ggkbase again.

 To investigate the proteins in each category, you can click on the numbers within the boxes.
 This will show the list of features which hit this list.
 From this list, you can find out which scaffold they’re on, they’re location, the sequence (for BLAST searches), the annotations, and more!

 ## What lists are for

 Genome summaries and lists are intended to make it easier to visualize metabolic capacities across a large number of organisms and to share these visualizations with other researchers.
 You can make custom lists, as you'll learn about shortly, and can create genome summaries for various groups of genomes, making this a wonderful tool not only for extracting insights from your data but also to convey these insights to others.

+Once you've given the genome summary a name and saved it, you can then share the link to other people with access to ggkbase, who can then view your summary.
+Very useful for group projects!

 ## Using Custom ggKbase Lists